interledger/web-monetization-extension/docs/testing/testplan.md

 **Risk**: R1 (onboarding) and R2 (UX)
 **Preconditions**:

 1. You have already downloaded and installed the Web Monetization extension.
-2. Your digital wallet sign-up and account activation is complete (learn more from the [Prerequisites](#Prerequisites) section)
+2. Your digital wallet sign-up and account activation is complete (learn more from the [Prerequisites](#Prerequisites) section).
+3. You have obtained and copied your wallet address or payment pointer from your digital wallet.

 **Steps**:

-1. Open the WM extension and copy the extension’s key.
-2. Open the digital wallet, and load the extension’s key into the wallet.
-3. From the digital wallet, find and copy the wallet address or payment pointer.
-4. Open the WM extension, and enter the wallet address or payment pointer.
+1. Open the Web Monetization extension, and enter your payment pointer or wallet address.
-5. Enter the amount you want to make available to the extension from your wallet.
+2. Enter the amount you want to make available to the extension from your wallet.
-6. Keep the option to renew monthly disabled.
+3. Keep the option to renew monthly disabled.
+4. Click connect.
+5. Click agree, when the extension prompts you to consent to automatically connecting the extension with your wallet.

 **Expected results**:

-1. The wallet owner receives an interaction prompt from their wallet to authorize the connection and access to the amount.
+1. You will receive an interaction prompt from your wallet to authorize the connection and access to the amount.
 2. On accepting, you get shown the message "Your wallet is now successfully connected to the extension."

 ##### Make continuous payments